dfelinto/blender-manual/manual/compositing/types/filter/anti_aliasing.rst

    The human eye does not perceive all edges equally.
 For instance, it tends to mask low contrast edges in the presence of much higher contrasts in the surrounding area.
    Therefore, applying anti-aliasing to unperceived edges will produce artifacts.
-   This parameter quantifies the difference between low contrast and high contrast neighboring edges.
+   This option quantifies the difference between low contrast and high contrast neighboring edges.

 Corner Rounding
    Detect corners to help preserve the original shape.